+Deaths with missing information on age or sex are excluded from further analyses.
 Deaths of non-residents are not excluded, as these account for only a minor proportion of all deaths registered in Belgium.

 2.3 ALLOCATING DEATHS TO CAUSES